The Invisible Wall: Why Junior and Senior Devs Rate Your Docs Differently

 My path to technical writing began long before I knew this profession existed.
 As an early computer enthusiast, I spent countless hours pounding out codes of BASIC on my Commodore 64, captivated by the magic of making machines respond to human instructions.
 That early fascination never left me.

 This passion for technology drove me to teach myself essential C programming years ago.
-While I never progressed to the point where I wanted to join a software development team, I discovered something unexpected: I felt remarkably comfortable documenting APIs.
-This realization led me to document an API in C and C++ for a speech software company, create comprehensive documentation for a SOAP API at a database company, and edit a book on C# programming for Microsoft Press.
-These experiences hinted at my true calling: bridging the gap between complex technology and the people who need to use it.
+While I never progressed to the point where I wanted to join a software development team, I discovered something unexpected: I felt remarkably comfortable documenting SDKs, including APs, conceptual articles, and tutorials.
+This realization led me to document several SDK documentaiton projects and edit a book on C# programming for Microsoft Press.

 Although I pursued other professional paths for quite a while, I returned to technical communication seven years ago to work as a contractor for Google.
 Since then, I’ve genuinely enjoyed the challenge of learning how technology is evolving, understanding how it is transforming our world, and playing a small but meaningful role in making that progress accessible and possible for others.